pgjdbc/pgjdbc/docs/content/documentation/ssl.md

 ## Custom SSLSocketFactory

-PostgreSQL™ provides a way for developers to customize how an SSL connection is established.
+PostgreSQL® provides a way for developers to customize how an SSL connection is established.
 This may be used to provide a custom certificate source or other extensions by allowing the developer to create their own `SSLContext` instance.
 The connection URL parameters `sslfactory` allow the user to specify which custom class to use for creating the `SSLSocketFactory` .
 The class name specified by `sslfactory` must extend `javax.net.ssl.SSLSocketFactory` and be